garfix/richard/README.md

-A Natural Language Understanding and Execution framework for Python.
+A Natural Language Understanding and Execution library for Python.

 ## Requires